EventGhost/EventGhost/_build/data/docs/scripting.rst

     The time the event was generated as a floating point number in seconds (as returned by the clock() function of Python's time module).
 Since most events are processed very quickly, this is most likely nearly the current time.
 But in some situations it might be more clever to use this time, instead of the current time, since even small differences might matter (for example if you want to determine a double-press).

 eg.event.source
     This is the object that has generated the event.
-For most events, the source is a plugin-object but for some built-in events and events generated through eg.TriggerEvent(), this will be our beloved 'eg' object.
+For most events, the source is a plugin-object but for some built-in events and events generated through eg.TriggerEvent(), this will be our beloved :mod:`eg` object.

 eg.event.isEnded
     This boolean value indicates if the event is an enduring event and is still active.
 Some plugins (e.g. most of the remote receiver plugins) indicate if a button is pressed longer.
 As long as the button is pressed, this flag is 'False' and in the moment the user releases the button the flag turns to 'True'.
 So you can poll this flag to see if the button is still pressed.